 Net earnings allocable to the limited partners, for purposes of calculating net earnings per limited partner unit, are calculated under the two-class method and accordingly are net of the earnings allocable to the general partner interest and distributions payable to any restricted phantom units granted under our equity-based compensation plans that participate in our distributions.
-The earnings allocable to the general partner interest, net of adjustments for the general partner's share of undistributed earnings, and the incentive distribution rights.
+The earnings allocable to the general partner interest include the distributions of available cash (as defined by our partnership agreement) attributable to the period to the general partner interest, net of adjustments for the general partner's share of undistributed earnings, and the incentive distribution rights.
 Undistributed earnings are the difference between the earnings and the distributions attributable to the period.
 Undistributed earnings are allocated to the limited partners and general partner interest based on their respective sharing of earnings or losses specified in the partnership agreement, which is based on their ownership percentages of 98% and 2%, respectively.
 The incentive distribution rights are not allocated a portion of the undistributed earnings given they are not entitled to distributions other than from available cash.
 Further, the incentive distribution rights do not share in losses under our partnership agreement.
-Basic net earnings per limited partner unit is computed by dividing net earnings allocable to the limited partners by the weighted average number of limited partners units outstanding during the period.
-Diluted net earnings per limited partner unit is computed by dividing net earnings allocable to the limited securities outstanding during the period.
+Basic net earnings per limited partner unit is computed by dividing net earnings allocable to the limited partners by the weighted average number of limited partner units outstanding during the period and any potential dilutive securities outstanding during the period.